A Quick Pas de Deux with Dancer

 I knew it was a thing I would have to resolve by myself.
 Dirty Harry style.

-As it turned out, once I peeked, proded and understood how D::T::A
+As it turned out, once I peeked, proded and understood how D::T::A works

 under the hood, a decent(ish) solution wasn’t too hard to come by.
 What I elected